qifeng86/react-portfolio/README.md

 # Description

-This is a react app that showcases my boot camp portfolios
+This is a react app that showcases my coding boot camp portfolios

 # Table of Contents
 * [Description](#description)